SCHOOLS BY STATE

 Minnesota Forensic Psychology in the News

 Forensic psychologists can work on a number of different types of cases.
-In Minnesota, there is the case of John Rydberg, who wants to be the first patient released from the Minnesota Sex Offender Program in more than a decade.
-He wants to be placed in a halfway house, but a forensic psychologist who evaluated him disagrees that he is ready or the outside world.
+In Minnesota, there was the case of John Rydberg, who, in 2011, wanted to be the first patient released from the Minnesota Sex Offender Program in more than a decade.
+He wanted to be placed in a halfway house, but a forensic psychologist who evaluated him disagrees that he is ready for the outside world.
+It was determined that Rydberg would be detained by the state indefinitely.
 These psychologists can help to keep dangerous people where they belong.